 Visa Services & Immigration Consulting

-The Repatriation KITAS (Repatriation Visa) is a temporary stay permit that is intended for use for 1 very specific situation: For Indonesian citizens that have changed their citizenship to another nationality.
+The Diaspora KITAS (Repatriation Visa) is a temporary visa for ex-WNI or former Indonesian citizens who have lost their citizenship to become citizens of another country.

 Yes, you can apply work permit without changing the status of the KITAS.

-Yes, you may obtain visas for dependents, such as husband, wife or children up to 18 years old.
+Yes, you may obtain visas for dependents to stay in Indonesia, such as husband, wife or children up to 18 years old with Spouse or Dependent KITAS.

 Yes, you can gain your Indonesian citizenship after obtaining KITAP.